Battle of Irpin

-The Battle of Irpin was part of the Kyiv offensive in the 2022 Russian invasion of Ukraine for control of the city of Irpin.
+As part of the Russian offensive on Kyiv during the Russian invasion of Ukraine, a battle took place for control of the city of Irpin.
 The combatants were elements of the Russian Armed Forces and Ukrainian Ground Forces.
-The battle lasted from 27 February 2022 to 28 March 2022 and ended with Ukrainian forces recapturing the city.
+By 28 March 2022 Ukrainian forces recaptured the city.

 The battle was part of a larger operation to encircle Kyiv, the capital city of Ukraine.
 The Ukrainian forces resisted the Russian advance in the capital's western suburbs of Irpin, Bucha, and Hostomel.
 The battle was marked by fierce urban fighting.
+Nearly 70% of the city was heavily damaged or destroyed as a result.

 Prelude

 On 25 February, Russian forces advanced on the suburb of Hostomel and its airport from the northwest after partially breaking through Ukrainian defenses at Ivankiv, capturing the airport and establishing a foothold in the town.
 Though there was still ongoing Ukrainian resistance in Hostomel, Russian forces began to advance south to capture the neighboring cities of Irpin and Bucha, with the goal of encircling Kyiv.

 Later that day, a Russian column was defeated by Ukrainian forces near Irpin.
+The 70th Support Brigade blew up a bridge to block the passage of a Russian convoy following which it's barrier Platoon was attacked by Russian forces killing two personnel.
 On 26 February, residents of Irpin reported that Russian saboteurs were disguising themselves as Ukrainian soldiers.

 Battle

 February

-On 25 February, due a lack of communications with the main invasion command, a convoy of OMON and SOBR units from the Kemerovo Oblast accidentally separated from the invasion forces and ended up charging at Kyiv by themselves.
+On 25 February, due to a lack of communications with the main invasion command, a convoy of OMON and SOBR units from Kemerovo Oblast accidentally separated from the invasion forces and ended up charging at Kyiv by themselves.
 The convoy was ambushed at a bridge over the Irpin River, and the unarmored and under-equipped units were completely destroyed.
-Reportedly, of the 80 soldiers in the convoy, only 3 survived.
+Reportedly, of the 80 soldiers in the convoy, only 3 wounded men survived.

 On 27 February, Ukrainian forces reported that Russian Ground Forces had advanced into Bucha, breaking through the city and advancing towards Irpin.
 A tank battle ensued inside the city, while Ukrainian infantry engaged Russian paratroopers.
 Oleksandr Markushyn, the mayor of Irpin, stated that the Russian forces were attempting to break through the city, but were being repulsed by Ukrainian Ground Forces and Territorial Defense Forces, with Ukrainian tank reinforcements coming from Bucha.
-Intense fighting occurred at a mall between Bucha and Irpin.
-Videos posted by Ukrainian soldiers showed a destroyed Russian armored personnel carrier and at least six dead Russian soldiers.
+Intense fighting occurred at the Giraffe mall between Bucha and Irpin.Videos posted by Ukrainian soldiers showed a destroyed Russian armored personnel carrier and at least six dead Russian soldiers.

 The Ukrainian forces used rockets, artillery, and airstrikes to halt the Russian advance, and destroyed a bridge connecting Bucha and Irpin.

 On 28 February 2022, Ukrainian official Oleksiy Arestovych stated that Ukrainian forces attacked Russian forces on Highway M06 in the morning and that more than 200 Russian vehicles were destroyed or damaged by the afternoon.